sdeweese/CLUS23-LTROPS-1836-IOS-XE-Device-Programmability-and-Automation-Lab/gNOI_reset_proto.md

 # Console log

 When the gnoi_reset factor reset operation is called then the device will go down for factory reset.
-The follow is displayed onto the serial console of the device which captures the log messages and shows the progress as the device is zero_filled and reset.
+The follow is displayed onto the serial console of the device which captures the log messages and shows the progress as the device is zero-filled and reset.

-NOTE: the following out put is simply shown for reference
+NOTE: the following output is simply shown for reference

 ```
 C9300#